Hafiziine/Data_Analytics_Projects/README.md

 **Employees that work Overtime and those who travel frequently have high attrition rate**

-_For a intensive dive into the analytics, employee resons for attrition(paying under market vale, bad wok envinronment etc) should be included in the datasetd_
+_For a intensive dive into the analytics, employee resons for attrition(paying under market vale, bad wok envinronment etc) should be included in the dataset_